You are on our United Kingdom site

 – Parental leave system review to complete by January 2027 with roadmap after to follow

-– Reviews of carer’s leave system, TUPE, worker and employment status and self-employment protections (a consultation for which is anticipated by the end of 2025)
+– Reviews of carer’s leave system, TUPE, worker and employment status and self-employment protections (a consultation for which was anticipated by the end of 2025 but is awaited)

 – Right to switch off